 Step 1: Load the corrupt videos

-Whenever you wish to fix VLC Player lagging problem due to a corrupt video, just launch the Wondershare Video Repair application.
+Whenever you wish to fix the VLC Player lagging problem due to a corrupt video, just launch the Wondershare Video Repair application.
 Now, click on the Add button to load a browser window and locate the corrupt videos.
 You can also just drag and drop your corrupt files to Recoverit’s interface.

 Step 2: Perform a Quick Video Repair